gradle/gradle/design-docs/play-support.md

 - Monitor files that are inputs to the model for changes too.

-### Story: Continuous Gradle mode ignores changes to intermediate files
+### Story: Continuous Gradle mode rebuilds if an input file is modified by the user while a build is running

 #### Implementation

-- Outputs from tasks should be excluded as inputs to be watched (since they are 'intermediate' files)
+- IDEA: Outputs from tasks should be excluded as inputs to be watched (since they are 'intermediate' files)
+- IDEA: Start/stop watching during a build?

 #### Test Coverage